faenrandir/a_careful_examination/documents/lgbt/lds-statements-on-cause-and-cure-for-homosexuality.md

 * [What Do We Know of God’s Will For His LGBT Children?
 An Examination of the LDS Church’s Position on Homosexuality](https://mormonlgbtquestions.com/2017/03/17/what-do-we-know-of-gods-will-for-his-lgbt-children-an-examination-of-the-lds-churchs-position-on-homosexuality/)
 * [What Causes Homosexuality: LDS Statements](https://bradcarmack.blogspot.com/2011/05/i-submitted-this-paper-to-stand-for.html)
 * [Lest We Forget: God's Message to Homosexuals in 69 Authoritative LDS Quotes](https://bradcarmack.blogspot.com/2014/03/lest-we-forget-gods-message-to.html)

+[^opinionorfact]: The Church published pamphlet [New Horizons for Homosexuals](http://www.mormonthink.com/files/New-Horizons-for-Homosexuals-by-Apostle-Spencer-W-Kimball.pdf), which states that homosexuality may be cured (see above for quotes), also emphasized that the LDS position was **fact** and supported by the words of the Creator.
+The section labeled "OPINION OR FACT" begins: "One young man sought to pit his reasoning against the things I told him, saying: "That is your opinion and *this* is mine."
+This caused me to say, "My dear boy, if it were my opinion against yours, I would have nothing more to say.
+As an individual my mind might be dull compared to yours; my thoughts might be elementary compared with your erudite ones, but you have forgotten a basic truth.
+I am not expressing my thoughts only.
+When I say this is sin, I am quoting the Creator of the world.
+Truth is truth and needs no eloquent tongue nor brilliant brain to portray it. ..."